Yorkville Middle School

 5. When/Where are Practices?

-Cross country practices will be held from August 1 through August 12at the Yorkville High School Academy track from 7:15 to 8:45am.
-Once school starts on August 16, practices will be held at Yorkville Middle School from 2:45 until 4:15pm until October 3.
-Runners who qualify for Sectionals and State will run for an additional two weeks to prepare for the State meet on October 15.
-Saturday practices will be held at a different forest preserve each week at 9am whenever a meet is not held that day.
-Thursday practices during September will also be held at a forest preserve.
+Cross country practices will be held from July 30 through August 10 at the Yorkville High School Academy track from 7:00 to 8:45am.
+Once school starts on August 15, practices will be held at Yorkville Middle School from 2:45 until 4:30pm through October 1.
+Runners who qualify for Sectionals and State will run for an additional two weeks to prepare for the State meet on October 13.
+A select group of 7th graders will also be chosen to run these additional two weeks.
+Saturday practices will be held at Silver Springs State Park at 7:30am whenever a meet is not held that day.
+Thursday practices during September will be held at different forest preserves.

-Practices are normally scheduled for 1.5 hours.
+Practices are normally scheduled for 1 hour and 45 minutes.
 The exception is the first day of practice, which will be two hours.
-Some practices may involve shorter runs, but the rest of the time will be spent doing endurance drills or playing games.
-The calendar icon on our website can be used to see a more specific practice schedule.
+Some practices may involve shorter runs, but the rest of the time will be spent doing endurance drills, recovering, body weight lifting, or playing games.
+Check our team calendar for a more detailed practice schedule.

-On Wednesdays during the school year Coach Martin and Coach Miller have meetings after school.
-On those days, practice will start 30 minutes later at 4:15 and Coach Austin will get the team started with warm ups.
-Practices on these days will end at 4:45.
+On Wednesdays during the school year most of the coaches have meetings after school.
+On those days, practice will start 30 minutes later at 3:15 and Coach Austin will get the team started with warm ups.
+Practices on these days will end at 5:00.

 An intramural cross country program was created for the four elementary schools starting with the 2014-2015 school year.
 Elementary runners practice three days a week starting the second week of the school year, and participate in at least three meets during the season, ending with the Fox Trot Invite in October.